gadgets, to give you a hand :)

 As almost anyone living with a chronic aliment that causes body movement limitations can tell you, some things can be down right hard to do.
 For example: The simple act of opening a jar, can be either painful, or literally impossible.
 The list of other actions we find limited are almost too many to mention, however, there are ways to get around some of the problems, or at least make them less painful.

-Most items listed here, are also for those that have any kind of joint issues, such as Osteoarthritis and the like.( Which is most of us ) In fact most helper items made for that condition, will find a perfect fit in most FMer homes.
+Most of the items listed here, are also for those that have any kind of joint issues, such as Osteoarthritis and the like.( Which is most of us ) In fact most helper items made for arthritis, will find a perfect fit in most FMer homes.
 Things to get organized and simplify our lives, are a must have on any FMers shopping list, That said, here are a few ideas ...

 In the kitchen: